Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 I'm a naturally optimistic person.

-I think we're gonna win it.
+I think we're going to win.

 I think we're going to win this big.